-In 2015 we have chosen a relatively unknown Italian 3D printer DeltaWasp 2040 to be our first 3D printer.
-It arrived in a washing machine size box and it already included a spool of filaments and a SD card with several files.
-This helped to us to start printing straight away using the pre-loaded Gcode files.
-A sample 3D printed gnome was also included, so we had an idea what our prints should look like.
-Its ability to print in a range of different filaments and flexibility proved that we’ve made the right choice.
-Of course it was not that easy at first and there were not many instructions available.
-However, its potential were not hard to see from the start.
-Click on picture to zoom
+A few years ago we chose a relatively unknown back then Italian DeltaWasp 2040 to be our first 3D printer.
+It arrived in a washing machine size box and it already included a spool of PLA filament and an SD card with several files.
+This helped us to start printing straight away using the pre-loaded Gcode files.
+A 3D printed gnome was also included as a sample, so we had an idea what our prints should look like.
+Although in 2015 DeltaWasp 2040 was considered to be a machine for Intermediate users, and we had to learn handling manual bed levelling plus one of the first versions of Cura slicer, we are very happy with our choice.
+The prints came out nicely from the very beginning, and we gained confidence for testing and experimenting.

 DeltaWASP 2040 Characteristics

 Print Area 200 mm diameter x 400 mm hight

 Circular Build Area Shape

 Resolution – layer height from 0.05 mm (50 microns)